tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 ````

 ### Install PHP Composer
-To install the PHP coposer tool, please execute the following command in a terminal:
+To install the PHP composer tool, please execute the following command in a terminal:

 ````
 curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer
 ````

-This installs the PHP Composer in `/usr/local/bin` as executeable.
+This installs the PHP Composer in `/usr/local/bin` as executable.

 ### Install MySQL
 This implementation of the Authorization Server uses database schemes that are different from the ones used by the OAuth2 library.
 The main reason is the support for use claims originating from SAML authentication.